By the numbers: McKenna school wind turbine

-Following approval by the Mountain Home City Council last month, Richard McKenna Charter School moved forward to build the first wind turbine within city limits.
-The following is a breakdown of this alternative energy initiative.
+Following unanimous city council approval last month, Richard McKenna Charter School has continued to move ahead with plans to install the first wind turbine within city limits.

 The school's project comes on the heels of the city's new wind turbine ordinance, which outlines requirements for residents wanting to build similar electrical generators on their property.